OUR FOUNDATION

 WHERE IT STANDS NOW

-Current status: MSc dissertation under review.
-Beta testing of assessment pathways underway.
-The center is preparing for formal launch of the Greatest Commandment Assessment.
+Current status: The research behind the Greatest Commandment Modelâ„¢ is being prepared for submission to a peer-reviewed journal.
+Beta testing of assessment pathways is underway, and the center is preparing for formal launch of the Greatest Commandment Assessment.

 Next